aria-ml/dataeval/docs/source/concepts/Ontology.md

 **truncated**.
 An external reference means "this concept's parent exists in the fuller ontology, but isn't included here."
 Earlier terminology called these "external boundary nodes"; the canonical term is _external reference_.

+### Canonical concepts and aliases

+Two ids can denote the same class.
+OWL says so with `owl:equivalentClass`, and a reasoner materializes it as mutual `rdfs:subClassOf` — each concept naming the other as a parent.
+Either form is _equivalence_, not a cycle, and DataEval collapses it: the group becomes one **canonical** concept, and the group's other ids become **aliases** of it.

+The canonical id is the lexicographically smallest _defined_ member of the group, which keeps the choice stable no matter what order the concepts arrive in.
+The merge is lossless for lookup — every member's label and synonyms are folded into the survivor, so {meth}`find <.Ontology.find>` still resolves an absorbed label — and aliases are transparent to `in`, indexing, and every graph query.
+Only iteration, {attr}`ids <.Ontology.ids>`, and `len()` are restricted to canonical concepts, because an alias is not a separate concept.

+{meth}`ontology.canonical(id) <.Ontology.canonical>` resolves any known id to its canonical form and {meth}`ontology.aliases(id) <.Ontology.aliases>` lists what was absorbed.

+An alias is not an external reference.
+An alias names a class this ontology _does_ define, under another id; an external reference names one it does not define at all.
+Aliases never appear in {attr}`external_ids <.Ontology.external_ids>`.

+Two boundaries are deliberate:

+- **A cycle carrying no equivalence signal is still an error.** Only an explicit `owl:equivalentClass` or a direct mutual pair licenses a collapse.
+A longer cycle with neither — `a → b → c → a` — remains an `OntologyCycleError`.
+  {meth}`from_hierarchy <.Ontology.from_hierarchy>` is stricter still: a nested mapping has no syntax for equivalence, so _any_ cycle there is a typo, including the two-node case.
+- **`skos:exactMatch` does not merge.** It is a _mapping_ property, for relating concepts across schemes; treating it as identity inside one ontology would conflate the two.
+Cross-vocabulary equivalence is an [alignment](#alignment-relating-two-vocabularies) concern and is carried by `Correspondence` with `relation="equivalent"`.

 ## Reconciliation: checking labels against the ontology